 As gum inflammation progresses into periodontal disease, bacteria can also spread to the bloodstream.
 Gum disease has been linked to increased risk of heart attack, cardiovascular disease, diabetes, strokes, and other serious medical conditions once in the bloodstream.

 Treatment plans for periodontal disease are tailored to care for your unique dental health concerns.
-Dr. Cheung will develop a plan to address the underlying bacterial infection as well as restore the health and function of your jaw, gums, and teeth.
+Dr. Gauthier will develop a plan to address the underlying bacterial infection as well as restore the health and function of your jaw, gums, and teeth.

 When caught early, gingivitis can often be controlled using a process called scaling and root planing.
 Scaling and root planing is an intensive cleaning procedure that removes bacteria from the deep pockets of the gums.
 Scaling and root planing is often thorough enough to allow the gums to heal and regenerate healthy tissue.
 Root planing, in particular, helps the gums reattach to teeth, which is essential in preventing tooth loss.